chas-academy/platinum-client/README.md

 ## Workspace Settings

-Workspace settings found in Workspace Settings.vscode if you are not using vs code please add corresponding settings for your editor. it's alsow recomended to install the folowing plugins for vs code:
+Workspace settings found in .vscode/settings
+If you are not using vs code please add corresponding settings for your editor.
+it's alsow recomended to install the folowing plugins for vs code:

 ESLint
 Prettier
 Flow Language Suport

 ## Flow

 to install flow on your machine write:
-`brew install flow` for mac & linux `npm install --global flow-bin` for windows
+`brew install flow` (for mac & linux)
+`npm install --global flow-bin` (for windows)

 ## Husky

-precommit-hook added which runs prettier to autoformat (if possible) before commit, if there are mistakes in the code that prettier can't correct, you will not be allowed to commit
+precommit-hook added which runs eslint to autoformat (if possible) before commit, if there are mistakes in the code that prettier can't correct, you will not be allowed to commit